 The FIA Safety delegate is specifically responsible for monitoring the safety of the public and media.
 He has the power to delay the start of a special stage by a maximum of 30 minutes if he considers that the safety conditions are not satisfactory.

 3.2.4 FIA Media delegate

-The FIA Media delegate will be in charge of all the media matters including pre-event and post event FIA Press Conferences.
+The FIA Media delegate will be in charge of all the media matters including pre-rally and post rally FIA Press Conferences.

 3.2.5 FIA Medical delegate